 Most Americans who retire can count on Social Security to help provide income throughout the year.
 That's going to help you meet your annual spending needs.

 The average check from Social Security was around $1,783.55 as of November 2024.
-The precise amount you earn depends on earnings during your lifetime.
+The precise amount you earn depends on your earnings during your lifetime.
 Either way, this check should help to fund your lifestyle, especially if two people in the household are getting a benefit.

 Your health insurance could be lower